nodejs/i18n/content/v8.x/en-US/doc/api/http2.md

 -->

 The `'push'` event is emitted when response headers for a Server Push stream are received.
-The listener callback is passed the [Headers Object][] and flags associated with the headers.
+The listener callback is passed the [HTTP/2 Headers Object][] and flags associated with the headers.

 ```js
 stream.on('push', (headers, flags) => {